guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 product.model.global_downloads #=> []
 ```

 Empty again?
-Well, this makes some sense given that the previous method did not work and it `map`ped over the model's downloads.
+Well, this makes some sense given that the previous method did not work and it `map`ped over the model's `downloads`.

 But what is this model after all?